tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/User and Profile management/User-management.md

 9. Once the user sets the new password, they can access to the selected accounts using their credentials.

 ### Search users
-When you need to find a specific user, você pode usar the filter options to find one or more users that meet given conditions.
+When you need to find a specific user, você pode usar the filter options to find one ou more users that meet given conditions.

 In the _**User management**_ module, click the _**Search users**_ field to see the available filters.